It is a yearly taste treat. When the Harvest Moon shines bright and big – the time for mooncakes has arrived. It is a must!

 As a skilled archer, Hou Yi earned an elixir of immortality from the Jade Emperor for helping save the planet.
 There had been 10 suns in the sky burning the earth and Hoy Yi shot down 9 suns thereby saving the planet and the people.

 He was bestowed an elixir of immortality and subsequently gave to his wife Chang’e to keep safe within their house.
 One day while Hou Yi was out hunting – a bad guy, Peng Meng, came to steal the potion.
 Chang’e realized that she could not defeat this enemy – so she drank the immortality elixir herself.

 When she drank it, Chang’e flew out of the window, higher and higher, into the sky.
 Her great love for her husband drew her towards the Moon, the nearest place to the earth so she could live nearby her husband.

 Upon receiving the news, Hou Yi was very sad of what had happened to his beloved wife Chang’e.
 He then took a table outside into the yard and displayed the fruits and cakes Chang’e had enjoyed and in this way, he gave sacrifices to his wife.

 To this day, it’s believed that Chang’e lives on the moon, longing for her husband.
 Many children in China believe that Chang’e is still living on the moon.
 And during the nights of the Mid-Autumn Festival, when the moon is bright, children try to see the shape of Chang’e on the surface of the moon.

 What’s inside those mooncakes

-Mooncakes are the signature pastry of the Mid-Autumn or Harvest Moon Festival.
+Delicious mooncakes are the signature pastry of the Harvest Moon Festival.

 The mooncake is a dense round cookie with various fillings and different artistic patterns on the surface representing the legends of the festival.
 When I say dense – I mean really thick and solid.